OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 * Permissions Document

-- Contains a “subject name” which matches the participant certificate’s Subject
+- Contains a "subject name" which matches the participant certificate’s Subject

 - Signed by Permissions CA using its private key